livecycle/preevy/site/docs/contribute-to-open-source.md

 ### 3. Expose the service's SSH endpoint

-Now we want to expose the tunnel service to the internet, so the machines running in the cloud could access it.
-In this example we'll be using [ngrok](https://ngrok.com/) to achieve that:
+Now we want to expose the tunnel service to the internet, so the machines running in the cloud can access it.
+In this example, we'll be using [ngrok](https://ngrok.com/) to achieve that:

 ```bash
 ngrok tcp 2223